How to Build a Trash Can Cabinet for Your RV

 Step

-Build or buy a cabinet door
+Build or buy an RV cabinet door

-There are many ways to build a cabinet door.
-However, I include steps to make the most straightforward cabinet door in my DIY plans.
-If you’re looking for an even easier solution, you can purchase a cabinet door for the space instead.
+If you’re looking for an even easier solution, you can purchase a new RV cabinet door for the space instead.
 Acme Cabinet Doors has inexpensive MDF doors that are customizable to any size.

 To get the door size, take the opening dimensions and add 1″ to the width and 1″ to the height.
 This will allow the door to overhang the rough opening by a 1/2″ on all sides.